 Camp at the hiker-biker sites in Champoeg State Park or arrange to leave your car while riding the 132-mile Bikeway, or just head to Willamette Mission State Park and back for a day trip.

 The route passes through Oregons capitol city of Salem as well as the Ankeny Wildlife Refuge.
 Honks and calls from wintering Canada geese are the loudest noises heard on this stretch.

 Continue south to the picture-perfect town of Brownsville, with a campground conveniently located near downtown.

-- Champoeg to Willamette Mission is a great 30-mile round trip.
+- Champoeg to Willamette Mission, a great 30-mile round trip.
 Both state parks have group camping facilities that allow inexperienced bicyclists to try an overnight bike tour.
 Carry your camping equipment on your bike the short distance of 15 miles to the next campsite.

 - Albany to Shedd is a very flat and scenic 42-mile round trip.

 - Armitage County Park to Coburg is a 13-mile round trip.